sysulq/status-nginx-module/README.md

 status-nginx-module
 ===================

-The req status module for pure nginx, patched with received counter, which is tested in nginx-1.4.7
+The req status module for pure nginx.

 Description
 ===========